jbattat/saq_analysis/README.md

    Produce a single Pandas DataFrame containing *all* templates.
 Store in a pickle file
 3. `template_compute_chisq_pandas.py`
    Compute and save the optimal scaling factor and sum of squares of residuals between data and model
-4. TBD
+4. `template_compute_optimal_parameter_sets.py`
-   For each set of nuissance parameters, find the best set of diffusion parameters for the data.
+   For each set of nuissance parameters, find the set of diffusion parameters that minimizes the overall chi-squared
+5. `template_analysis.py`
+   Plot the data and best fit models

 Helper functions
 * `offset_simulation.py`